IllusionMods/KeelPlugins/README.md

 Honey Select and AI Girl accept arguments `-femalemaker, -malemaker`.

 #### RealPOV
-First person mode for H scenes.
+First person mode for studio and H scenes.
+Select a chara in studio or place the camera target close to the chara in H and press the hotkey to change view.

 #### StudioAddonLite
 A lite version of the StudioAddon from HS.